NABERS is evolving its Energy Rating to better recognise and reward the generation and purchase of renewable energy.

 - Accredited GreenPower purchases

-- improve the transparency on renewable energy consumption
+- Improve the transparency on renewable energy consumption

-- accelerate the transition to renewable energy sources in the building sector
+- Accelerate the transition to renewable energy sources in the building sector

-- recognise voluntary LGC surrenders as well as the RET and state/government targets
+- Recognise voluntary LGC surrenders as well as the RET and state/government targets

-- accelerate the electrification of the built environment.
+- Accelerate the electrification of the built environment.

 Image: Example of energy source breakdown in the NABERS Energy rating report.

-Technical questions relating to the REI
+Technical questions relating to the Renewable Energy Indicator

 - Consumption: If a building consumes on-site renewable electricity, it will draw less electricity from the grid, and this will improve its rating.